 Our agency follows the “minimum necessary” guidelines.
-Refer to “Minimum Necessary procedure”.

 Agency will follow specific instructions provided by a covered entity on the return or destruction of data if contract is terminated.
 Upon termination of contract with covered entity, review executed Business Associate Agreement for instructions.
 Contact covered entity to verify instructions.